 Selecting a Cost Base for Allocation

-Under PVB cost allocation, the total indirect cost could be allocated to each product based on factors such as the:
+PVB allocation, however, can allocate the total indirect cos to each product based on factors such as the:

 - Production machine time for a product unit.